 TCHSC coordinates all grant funding applications for homeless prevention and rapid rehousing through the State Office on Homelessness and HUD.
-In partnership with Indian River, St. Lucie, and Martin Counties, TCHSC received \$6,879,822 of grant funding which included CARES Act pandemic funding.
+In partnership with Indian River, St. Lucie, and Martin Counties, TCHSC received \$8,168,583 (approximately 20% more funding than the previous year) of grant funding which included CARES Act and ARP Act pandemic funding.